TeD-Loc: Text Distillation for Weakly Supervised Object Localization: Introduction

-More specifically, our method employs a transformer-based architecture that decomposes an image into a set of patches, generating upsampled patch embeddings through our model backbone.
+Our \tedloc method employs a transformer-based architecture that decomposes an image into a set of patches, generating upsampled patch embeddings through our model backbone to produce fine grained localization map.
 Each patch embedding is individually classified to estimate its likelihood of representing a FG or BG region.
-These classification scores are then stitched together to produce a localization map, highlighting regions of interest within the image.
-The global classification score for the entire image is a weighted average of the patch embeddings, where the weights are derived from the classifier scores.
-Our approach is inspired by the multiple instance learning (MIL) framework, where each image consists of a ``bag'' containing multiple ``instances'' (image patches) with only bag-level labels available during training.
+These classification scores are then gathered to produce a localization map, highlighting regions of interest within the image.
+The global classification score for the entire image is a weighted average of the patch embeddings.
+Our approach is inspired by the multiple instance learning (MIL) framework~\cite{carbonneau2018multiple}, where each image consists of a ``bag'' containing multiple ``instances'' (image patches) with only bag-level labels available during training.
 Leveraging MIL, object localization and classification are performed simultaneously by assigning higher weights to discriminant patches, without relying on external classifiers or prior class information.
-This aligns well with the weakly supervised nature of object localization, enabling our model to independently produce accurate localization maps and classification scores.
+This aligns well with WSOL, enabling our model to independently produce accurate localization maps and classification scores.